ARGAMX/Hackintosh-Intel-i9-10850k-MSI-Z490-GAMING-EDGE-WIFI/README.md

 Hello folks,

-I have successfully installed (updated) macOS to Monterey 12.3 on my i9-10850k Comet Lake running on a MSI Z490 GAMING EDGE WIFI.
+I have successfully installed (updated) macOS to Monterey on my i9-10850k Comet Lake running on a MSI Z490 GAMING EDGE WIFI.

 You can find my EFI folder in this repository.

+# Version
+- **Bootloader: OpenCore 0.8.0**
+- **Monterey 12.3**

 I think my config should perfectly work with the configuration based on: